 Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Race Plan Map.
 Heating/cooling will take place in under a canopy at the race finish.
-All other care at the race finish and at other exit locations will take place outside of a tent, most likely next to or in the ambulance.
+All other care at the race finish and at other exit locations will take place outside of a tent.